Axway/amplify-central/content/en/docs/get_actionable_insights/business_insights.md

 ## Provider Engagement

-Click **Provider Engagement** to see metrics and details about your Provider teams engagement level to understand and improve overall health of your API program and engagement of different teams.
+Click **Provider Engagement** to see metrics and details about your Provider teams engagement level to understand and improve the overall health of your API program and engagement of different teams.

 ![Example of Provider Engagement](/Images/central/provider_engagement.png)